 There are a couple of ways to do it (you may still have three, but Meta-tag verification is being phased out).
 They are a bit technical but rather straight-forward.

 How will optimization be impacted by privacy changes related to iOS 14?

 Optimization, particularly for conversions, will be impacted quite a bit.
-First, you will be limited to eight conversion events per domain.
-Second, since Facebook is receiving less data and will be reporting fewer conversions, there is less volume to optimize for.
+Since Facebook is receiving less data and will be reporting fewer conversions, there is less volume to optimize for.
 Facebook needs 25-50 conversions per week per ad set to exit the learning phase, and that will become increasingly difficult.

 How will targeting be impacted by privacy changes related to iOS 14?
 Will it impact custom audiences?
 What about interest targeting?

 All indications are that this shouldn’t impact interest targeting.
 Attribution, which is only related to ad reporting, also shouldn’t apply to website custom audiences.
 If a user opts not to be tracked, however, they should be expected to be removed from audiences.

 Read More: Facebook Advertising Audiences and iOS 14